 Many Americans receive their disability insurance coverage through their employers.
 While this is a valuable benefit, it can raise issues if your employer fires you and terminates your policy.
 In these situations, you may still be entitled to benefits under the terms of the policy — even if you are no longer working for a particular organization.

 Obtaining disability benefits from your employer after you have been terminated can be challenging.
-A Cherry Hill disability benefits lawyer can advocate for your right to receive benefits — even after you have been fired.
+A disability benefits lawyer can advocate for your right to receive benefits — even after you have been fired.

 What Are Long-Term Disability Benefits?

 Long-term disability (LTD) benefits are available through an insurance policy, which can be purchased individually or may be offered by your employer.
 LTD benefits provide payments to individuals who are unable to work due to a disability.
 Depending on the terms of the policy, these payments may be as much as 50 to 60% of your monthly salary.

 You can apply for LTD benefits after a waiting or elimination period, which is typically 6 months.
 The elimination period is the length of time that you must wait after becoming disabled before you can start receiving LTD benefits.
 The onset of your disability — and inability to work — is critical in determining when you are first eligible for LTD benefits.

 When you apply for LTD benefits, the insurance company will look to see if your disability is covered under the terms of the policy and whether you are unable to work due to your disability.
 If your application for benefits is approved, you will receive benefits for a period of time that may range from 24 months or until retirement age.

 Can You Get LTD Benefits If You Were Fired?

 Even if your employer fired you and terminated your LTD coverage, you may still be able to receive benefits.
 The question of whether you are eligible depends on when your disability first started — not when you applied for benefits.
 In other words, as long as you were covered by the policy when you first became disabled, you may still qualify for benefits.